MD2Korg/software.md2k.org/content/howto/mPerf/lab-study-managers.md

 +++
-title = "mPerf Lab Study: Syncing and Saving Data" description = "Details for mPerf Admins and Field Managers about saving participants' data from a lab study" keywords = []
+title = "mPerf Lab Study: Admin" description = "Details for mPerf Admins and Field Managers about saving participants' data from a lab study" keywords = []
 +++